Car Loses Power While Driving + Check Engine Light

 2. Lean condition

-If the engine is getting too much air or not enough fuel, it may lose power during cruising, acceleration, or uphill driving.
+If the engine is running too lean (too much air or not enough fuel), it can lose power under load — especially during cruising or uphill driving.

 Common lean codes here include P0171 and P0174.